Tattoo and Copyright Project

 Grey Lines is an art + law installation.
 Uniquely conducted through professional tattooing practice; reflective practice (Schön, 1983), and embodied inquiry (Leigh and Brown, 2021) as a primary methodology for knowledge production—which is then examined against the lens of doctrinal and sociolegal analysis — Grey Lines is an investigation of authorship and copyright infringement in professional tattooing.
 Arising out of the copyright infringement case of Sedik v von Drachenberg (2024), where celebrity tattooist Kat Von D used a photograph jazz icon Miles Davis as a reference for a tattoo, this unique project uses a multisensory portrait of a tattoo studio and participatory activities to actively invite public involvement in the relationship between law, creative practice and society.
 It seeks to challenge traditional knowledge hierarchies in academia, create accessible opportunities for learning, and highlight the value and necessity of creative and collaborative methodologies to the broader community.

 The exhibition combines candid photography, tattoo paraphernalia, ambient studio sounds, stencils, sketches, client communications to centre the embodied experience of tattoo.
 This enables viewers to experience the intimate world of tattooing and reflect upon the intersecting and entangled nature of norms, ethics, business considerations, and creative expression with this creative industry.
-Part research manifesto, part love letter to a medium, Grey Lines offers new ways to
+Part research manifesto, part love letter to a medium, Grey Lines offers new ways to think about authorship, collaborative design, and the disconnection between law and the practices it seeks to govern.

 Creative Copyright: a curated walk